sarrettb/dev/redtangle/BUILDING.md

     ./Debug/redtangle.exe

+Pop the directory to go back to redtangle folder:

+    popd

 Note: In order to see the redtangle icon, you must manually copy the file into the executable directory.
 This functionality is handled when using the installer.